sst/guide/_chapters/create-a-hoc-that-checks-auth.md

 Let's first create a HOC that will act on the containers that need a user to be logged in.

-Add the following to `src/components/AuthenticatedComponent.js`.
+{% include code-marker.html %} Add the following to `src/components/AuthenticatedComponent.js`.

 {% highlight javascript %}
 import React from 'react';